Yan0606/Yan0606/README.md

 - 👋 Hi, I’m Yan Andrade
 - 👀 I’m interested in work in the area of Systems Development
 - 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate in an IT company
+- 💞️ I’m looking to collaborate in an IT company.

    <br><hr>